Master of the Barbavara Altarpiece - inv. 3390

-This is the door of a triptych, painted on both sides, which has been cut down to isolate the figure.
-The back is decorated with a red ground divided into squares with white and light-blue flowers and was repainted a long time ago.
+This is the door of a triptych, painted on both sides, cut down to isolate the figure.
+The back is decorated with a red ground divided into squares with white and light-blue flowers and has been partially repainted a long time ago.

-Identifiable by gothic lettering at his feet, Saint Gaudentius is seated on the episcopal throne with a mitre, crozier and the cloth draped over the bishop’s knees during the pontifical mass.
-The patron saint of Novara has been positioned in the typical pose of accepting the presentation of a kneeling patron, who was probably portrayed on the central panel of the triptych.
+Identifiable by the gothic inscription, Saint Gaudentius is seated on the episcopal throne with mitre, crozier and gremial, the cloth that a Bishop should wear over his lap.
+The patron saint of Novara is in the pose of presenting a kneeling patron, probably portrayed on the central panel of the triptych.

-The figure of the saint stands out from the uniform gold background, squared with delicate dots that also adorn the outlines of the crozier and his shoe, a way of working that derived from the goldsmith’s art.
+The saint stands out against a gold background, squared with delicate dots that also adorn the outlines of the crozier, a technique derived from goldsmith’s art.

-The panel is by a master active in Pavia towards the end of the fourteenth century who was very close to Giovannino de’ Grassi and Michelino da Besozzo; his conventional name derives from a panel he painted of the Virgin and Child with Donors, now in the Raleigh Museum in North Carolina, which is called the Barbavara altarpiece after the emblem of its patron.
+The panel is by a master, active in Pavia in the late fourteenth century, very close to Giovannino de’ Grassi and Michelino da Besozzo; his conventional name derives from a panel with the Virgin and Child with a Donor (now in the Raleigh Museum in North Carolina) called the Barbavara altarpiece after the emblem of its patron.

 The hairstyle and pointed drapery, together with other stylistic motifs, allow the panel to be dated to the 1390s.